weikhin/Meraki-Dashboard-Bot/README.md

 # Disclaimer
-This script is NOT guaranteed to be bug free and production quality.
+This code is NOT guaranteed to be bug free and production quality.